sirkapil/nehu/pages/alone.md

 First thing you should know is that :

 + **You are not alone.**
+(Abhi Mai Hu Naa ❤)

-> (Abhi Main hu naa❤) I'm forever with you.
+> I'm forever with you.
 I may be thousands of miles away from you but my heart ❤ is always with you, it goes wherever you go.
 So, Don't feel alone.
 No matter how bad situation is, I'll be always with you.
 I can't solve all of your problems but rest assured that I'll be always there with you just like a shadow.

 + **Don't hide your emotions**